HRB Grade VI Job Family (consisting of R&I III, Services III and Researcher II grades)

 Formal requirements include

-- An NFQ Level 7 Qualification (Ordinary Bachelor Degree) or greater with a minimum of three years’ relevant experience.
+- An NFQ Level 9 Qualification (Masters Degree or equivalent level) or greater with a minimum of three years’ relevant experience (such as managing and analysing large-scale surveys or surveillance systems).

-- A high degree of motivation and resilience
+- A high degree of motivation and professional integrity;

-Note: this post is a permanent full-time position.
+Note: this post is a full-time position on a Five-Year Specified Purpose Contract.

 Appointment will be made in accordance with the Department of Health guidelines.
 New entrants will be appointed at the first point of the scale.